backstaf/chapter-finder/README.md

 ## Summary

 The project takes any Word document and finds the most appropriate article/chapter/paragraphs based on search terms or phrases.
-The project is submitted as the "Building AI" course project, and uses a tf-idf algorithm to find the closest matches.
+The project is submitted as the Building AI course project, and uses a tf-idf algorithm and nearest neighbor to find the closest matches.

 ## Background